Raphael Miranda is the two-time Emmy award-winning weekend and noon meteorologist for NBC 4 New York.

 Recently, Miranda appeared as a meteorologist on Telemundo 47 presenting the weather forecast in Spanish.
 Miranda switched places for the day with Telemundo 47’s meteorologist Andrea Romero who appeared on NBC 4 New York.
 The switch represents a good example of both stations working together, sharing news and content, to better serve viewers.

 In 2011, Miranda received his first Emmy for coverage of Hurricane Irene.

-Since then Miranda has appeared on News 12 Westchester, NBC Weatherplus, CNBC World, Early Today, MSNBC, and Weekend TODAY.
+Miranda has also appeared on News 12 Westchester, NBC Weatherplus, CNBC World, Early Today, MSNBC, and Weekend TODAY.

-Miranda was born in Putnam County and grew up in Westchester County where his love of weather began.
+Born in Putnam County, Miranda grew up in Westchester County where his love of weather began.
 Growing up in “the woods,” he was fascinated by Nor’easters and hurricanes.